 The arrival of the personal computer in the Eighties was game-changing.
 Simply, the PC largely eliminated paper in transcribing.
 Transcriptionists no longer wasted reams to correct a particular word or to insert a paragraph from the typewritten page.
 Carbon paper for copies, and bottles of whiteout and correcting ribbon for corrections, became obsolete.

-Transcriptionists would first type the doctor’s dictations in the PC’s word-processing software.
-They would review their work on a medical panel PC for any mistakes and correct them.
-Afterwards, the patient’s files were stored electronically or printed out.
+Transcriptionists would first type the doctor's dictations in the PC's word-processing software.
+They would review their work on an All-in-One medical PC for any mistakes and correct them.
+Afterwards, the patient's files were stored electronically or printed out.

 Productivity went up as the PC sped up transcription while containing fewer errors.